Consumer Tips: World Privacy Forum’s Top Ten Opt Outs

 You can opt out of the DMA lists by visiting the DMA web site.
 One of the lists requires a $1.00 fee if you mail in the opt out via postal mail.

 - Mail Preference Service, usable by anyone.
-This list reduces mail such as catalogs, etc. It also gets your name off of some prospect mailing lists.
-Online form:https://www.dmachoice.org/MPS/proto1.php.
-If you use the DMA online form, opting out is free.
-If you opt out via postal mail, you have to send a $1.00 check.
+This service is called EDDM, or every door direct mail opt out, and the US Postal Service and the DMA have worked together to create this service.
+This opt out reduces mail such as catalogs, etc. It also gets your name off of some prospect mailing lists.
+Online form: https://www.dmachoice.org/register.php.
+Opting out is free if you opt out online.
+You can opt out via postal mail for $1.00.

-- Email List Opt out.
+- DMA Email List Opt out.
 This list will get you off of some mailing lists and may help reduce some unwanted commercial email.
-Online form:http://www.dmachoice.org/EMPS/.
-Good for five years.
+Online form: https://www.dmachoice.org/index.php# Good for five years.
 This list will not act as a total cure for spam.

 - Deceased Do Not Contact List.
 By signing up for this list, you will remove the names of deceased individuals from marketing lists.
 Online form:https://www.ims-dm.com/cgi/ddnc_form.php.There is no fee for the list, but you will be asked for a credit card number to verify your identity.